RULES AND REGULATIONS

 THE NOMINATION PROCESS

-Nominations can be made online by clicking on the following link: Nominations for 2020 Awards of Excellence in Brain Injury Rehabilitation from June 1 to July 3, 2020..
+Nominations can be made online from June 1 to June 21, 2023 by clicking on the following link: Nominations for 2023 Awards of Excellence in Brain Injury Rehabilitation

-Please note that Award recipients from the previous two years (2018 & 2019) will not be eligible for nomination.
+Please note that award recipients from the previous two years (2021 & 2022) will not be eligible for inclusion this year.

 No current OBIA Board Member and/or their employees can accept a nomination for any of these awards.

-Nominations are open to the public for consideration, including anonymously, for any of the Awards by simply identifying the candidate and providing a means of contacting them and providing a reason for the nomination.
-You can nominate in any category and you can nominate more than one person/organization if you wish.
+Nominations are open to the public for consideration, including anonymously, for any of the awards by simply identifying the candidate and providing a means of contacting them and providing a reason for the nomination.
+You are eligible to nominate in any category as well as nominate more than one person/organization if you wish.

-On or about July 8, 2020, the Nomination Panel will then review all of the submitted nominations and will select up to seven nominees for each award.
+On or about June 28, 2023, the nomination panel will review the submitted nominations and will select up to seven nominees in each category.

-Selected nominees will be contacted by the Nomination Panel on or about July 10, 2020.
+Selected nominees will be contacted by the nomination panel on or about June 29, 2023.
 Nominees will be given an opportunity to accept or decline the nomination.

 THE NOMINATION PANEL

-It is expected that approximately 4 to 7 accepting nominees will be chosen for each category by the Nomination Panel.
+It is expected that approximately 4 to 7 select nominees will be chosen for each category by the nomination panel for inclusion in the voting process.

 LEARNING ABOUT THE NOMINEES

-Online bios will be made available to the public for the purpose of online voting.
+Online bios will also be made available to the public on the website for the purpose of online voting.

-The online bios will allow members of the public to post supportive comments about nominees (with all comments being vetted and approved by a designate of the Nomination Panel before being posted publicly).
-Member firms of PIA Law will not be allowed to comment.
+The online bios will allow members of the public to post supportive comments about nominees (with all comments being vetted and approved by a designate of the nomination panel before being posted publicly).

 THE VOTING PROCESS

-Voting will be done online by clicking on the following link: Voting for 2020 Awards of Excellence in Brain Injury Rehabilitation from August 3 to August 31, 2020.
+Voting will be done online from August 1 to August 22, 2023 by clicking on the following link: Voting for 2023 Awards of Excellence in Brain Injury Rehabilitation.

 Any member of the public is eligible to vote for a chosen nominee.
 Information about each nominee will be available through their online bios.

-Members of the public will be able to post supportive comments about any nominee (with all posting being vetted by a designate of the Nomination Panel before being posted publicly).
+Members of the public will be able to post supportive comments about any nominee (with all postings being vetted by a designate of the nomination panel before being posted publicly).

-A valid email address is needed to vote for each of the chosen nominees, and only one vote will be accepted from each distinct email address (but voters are allowed to vote from multiple valid email addresses, etc.).
+A valid email address is needed to vote for each of the chosen nominees, and only one vote will be accepted from each distinct email address, however, we understand that voters could potentially vote more than once using multiple email addresses.

 THE DECISION PROCESS